2DegreesInvesting/ds.database/02_dm/README.md

 -   It makes it easy to examine the constraints of you data:

-    -   Each value of a foreign key should be unique.
+    -   Each value of a primaty key should be unique.
-    -   Each value of a foreign key should not be missing.
+    -   Each value of a primaty key should be not missing.
     -   Each value of a foreign key should match a value in its primary key.